As an Amazon Associate I earn from qualifying purchases.

-Really?
 If you need an answer to this question, you probably wouldn’t be here.
-Anyone that isn’t a crusty old codger can appreciate the value of using a leg powered scooter to get around.
+Anyone that isn’t a barmy old codger can appreciate the value of using a leg-powered scooter to get around.
 However, even if you’re already sold on the idea, there might be a few perks you hadn’t even thought of!
 Here are my favorites:

 - Scooters are fast!
-When I first got a scooter I was able to cut my commute time to a 1/3 of what it used to be!
-My 20-minute walk now took me significantly less than 10 minutes and when I arrived I wasn’t sweaty and breathing hard from my speedwalk.
+When I first got a scooter, I was able to cut my commute time to 1/3 of what it used to be!
+My 20-minute walk now took me significantly less than 10 minutes, and when I arrived I wasn’t sweaty and breathing hard from my speedwalk.

-- They’re green.
+- They’re eco-friendly.
 They’re good for the environment if you care about that sort of thing.
-If you don’t, (you should), get a scooter anyway!
+If you don’t (you should), get a scooter anyway!

 The Best All-Around Kick Scooter For Adults

 For average-sized and slightly overweight adults, this is the scooter to get.
-Not only is it the best looking scooter of the bunch (in my humble opinion) it has a slew of features where it beats out the others:
+Not only is it the best looking scooter of the bunch (in my humble opinion), it has a slew of features that makes it beat out the others:

 It comes with a kickstand.
-Without a kickstand, every time you get off your scooter you either have to hold it up, pick it up, or put it on the ground.
+Without a kickstand, every time you get off your scooter you either have to hold it up, pick it up, or lay it on the ground.

 It has the second-highest weight capacity.
 All but the heaviest riders will fit within this scooter’s 265-pound weight capacity.
-If you need a kick scooter for 300 lbs person or larger then scroll on down!
+If you need a kick scooter for a 300 lbs person or larger, then scroll on down!